Some lofty ideas to help you understand how warmth is retained.

 Let’s take each of these, one by one.

-How well the down remains together as an insulating mass
+How well the down remains together as an insulating mass/how well the synthetic insulation retains its loft

-How well the down is positioned and retained around the sleeper
+How well the insulation is positioned and retained around the sleeper

 How well the sleeping bag seals out drafts